Sociology and Anthropology

 SOCI 344 Social Change (3 Credits)

-The various factors affecting social change are discussed, including echnological developments and social movements.
+The various factors affecting social change are discussed, including ethnological developments and social movements.
 The extent to which social change produces social problems is analyzed and the unintended consequences of change efforts are noted.
-SOCI 345 Professorial Assistant Selected students receive an opportunity to gain firsthand knowledge of the research process Through involvement in current faculty research.
-Pre-requisite: SOCI 111 Principles of Sociology or permission of the chairperson.
+SOCI 345 Professorial Assistant Selected students receive an opportunity to gain firsthand knowledge of the research process through involvement in current faculty research.

 SOCI 345 Professorial Assistant (3 Credits)